SystemFw/blog/content/staging/data-oriented.md

 from _x_ to _y_ , and then exposing oneself to a wide range of such ideas.

-It is challenging, however, to show a fully worked example of this process, which is not self contained by its very nature.
+It's challenging, however, to show a fully worked example of this process, which is not self contained by its very nature.

-Well, this post aims to do exactly that.
-We will look at the problem involving distributed transactions in a very high level functional language, and optimise it with a  Let's dive in.
+Well, this post aims to do exactly that: we will look at a problem involving distributed transactions in a very high level functional language, and solve it with a technique used to rearchitect object oriented code in the presence of manual memory management.
+Let's dive in.

-TODO: maybe add a tiny summary to entice the reader a bit more, like "exactly that.
-We'll start here, then go there, then finish etc. Let's dive in"

 ## Intro: distributed transactions in Unison